Afternoon Tea at the Phoenician

 Every girl dreams of afternoon tea.
 It’s a dignified royal tradition filled with sweets and treats.
 And you don’t even have to cross the pond.
 Afternoon tea awaits at The Phoenician in Scottsdale.

 Tea is important in my life.
 I shared tea with my grandmother.
 Afternoon tea was one of my first memories of visiting Europe.
 It brings people together.
-When I discovered the Lobby Tea Court at The Phoenician is open to the public, I did a little dance.
+When I discovered the Afternoon Tea at The Phoenician is open to the public, I did a little dance.
 And planned an outing for my girls.

 The hushed and elegant lobby, with its creamy marble and comfortable chairs in muted shades of sand and champagne, beckons visitors.
 All of us were thrilled at the beautiful floral china that evoked images of an English garden.